-3. DUE FROM OTHER AGENCY
+3. DUE FROM OTHER AGENCIES

-Amounts Due from Other Agency included in the accompanying statement of Net Position and balance sheet - governmental funds consists of amounts due from the Pasco County District School Board for FEFP in the General Fund and for Capital Outlay in the Capital Projects Fund.
+Amounts Due from Other Agencies included in the accompanying statement of net position and balance sheet - governmental funds consists of amounts due from the Pasco County District School Board for FEFP revenue in the General Fund and for Title II and Title IV funds in the Special Revenue Fund for expenditures already paid and awaiting reimbursement.
 This receivable is considered to be fully collectible and as such, no allowance for uncollectibles is accrued.